-Diagnostics panel LED Action

-DASD This is not used on the SAN Volume Controller 2145-8F2 or the SAN Volume Controller 2145-8F4.
+Diagnostics panel LED Action DASD This is not used on the SAN Volume Controller 2145-8F2 or the SAN Volume Controller 2145-8F4.
 This is a false indication.
-Replace parts in th following sequence:

-1. Operator information panel

-2. Frame assembly

-FAN Observe the LEDs on the fan backplanes.
+A sensor has failed or the system board service processor firmware is not functioning correctly.
+Contact your support center to see if a firmware update is available.
+If not, replace parts in the following sequence: 1.
+Operator information panel 2.
+Frame assembly FAN Observe the LEDs on the fan backplanes.
 The fan adjacent to the failing LED is failing.
-Replace parts in the following sequence:

-1. Fan

-2. Fan backplane

-TEMP If any fan failures exist, repair those before attempting this procedure.
+Replace parts in the following sequence:1.
+Fan2.
+Fan backplane TEMP If any fan failures exist, repair those before attempting this procedure.
 Verify that the ambient temperature is within normal operating specifications.
 Make sure that airflow in and around the SAN Volume Controller 2145-8F2 or the SAN Volume Controller 2145-8F4 is not obstructed.
 Replace the frame assembly.
 BRD Observe the battery LED and the system board LED.
-If the battery LED i illuminated, replace the battery.
+If the battery LED is illuminated, replace the battery.
 If the system board LED is illuminated, replace the frame assembly.

-PCI A This is not used on the SAN Volume Controller 2145-8F2 nor the SAN Volume Controller 2145-8F4.
+PCI A This is not used on the SAN Volume Controller 2145-8F4 nor the SAN Volume Controller 2145-8F2.
 This is a false indication.
-Replace parts in the following sequence:

-1. Operator information panel

-2. Frame assembly

-PCI B One of the fibre-channel adapter cards connected to this bus may be failing.
+A sensor has failed or the system board service processor firmware is not functioning correctly.
+Contact your support center to see if a firmware update is available.
+If not, replace parts in the following sequence: 1.
+Operator information panel 2.
+Frame assembly.
+2. Frame assembly PCI B One of the fibre-channel adapter cards connected to this bus may be failing.
 Ensure that both adapters are correctly installed and that the riser card latches are fully closed.
-If possible, display the fibre-channel card status on the SAN Volume Controller 2145-8F2 or the SAN Volume Controller 2145-8F4 front panel to determine the failing card.
-Otherwise, remove the fibre-channel cards one-at-a-time to determine the failing card Replace parts in the following sequence:
+If possible, display the fibre-channel card status on the SAN Volume Controller 2145-8F4 or the SAN Volume Controller 2145-8F2 front panel to determine the failing card.
+Otherwise, remove the fibre-channel cards one-at-a-time to determine the failing card.
+Replace parts in the following sequence: 2 Frame assembly PCI C Replace the frame assembly.

-1. Fibre-channel adapter card

-2. Frame assembly

-PCI C Replace the frame assembly.